Princess Amalie Zephyrine of Salm-Kyrburg: Life

 In 1806, for political reasons, Amalie Zephyrine arranged the betrothal of her son Karl, Erbprinz of Hohenzollern-Sigmaringen, with Antoinette Murat, the orphaned niece and ward of Joachim Murat, who was married to Napoleon Bonaparte's youngest sister Caroline and who rose to become Grand Duke of Berg and King of Naples.
 The marriage was concluded secularly in the Hôtel de Breteuil in Paris on 3 February 1808 and ecclesiastically the next day.

 In 1808, after more than 20 eventful years in Paris, Amalie Zephyrine finally returned to Sigmaringen.
 At first, she lived with her son and daughter-in-law from July 1808 in the Schloss Krauchenwies.
-In nearby former Inzigkofen Priory they settled down its own royal household from the 1810 after the secularized monastery was transformed into a country palace.
-In 1811 she finally left Krauchenwies to live in Inzigkofen from then on.
+In nearby former Inzigkofen Priory they settled down in the royal household from 1810, after the secularized monastery was transformed into a country palace.
+In 1811 she finally left Krauchenwies to live in Inzigkofen.
 Towards the Danube, she left a remarkable English-style landscape park that still exists until today.
 In the park, she had a monument erected to her beloved brother Frederick III.
-Later and until her death, she lived in what is now known as the Alten Prinzenbau (Old Prince's Palace) in Sigmaringen, which her husband Prince Anton Aloys had built especially for her between 1822 and 1825.
+Until her death, she lived in what is now known as the Alten Prinzenbau (Old Prince's Palace) in Sigmaringen, which her husband Prince Anton Aloys had built especially for her between 1822 and 1825.
 Inzigkofen served her and her grandson Karl Anton as a summer residence.

 Although Amalie Zephyrine's husband was still alive and they remained married, they lived amicably apart for the remainder of their lives: in the House of Hohenzollern, unlike other German aristocratic houses, there was never a discussion about a possible divorce; however, Prince Anton Aloys visited her regularly and corresponded with her on friendly terms.
 He also always paid for her bills.

 On 17 October 1831, Prince Anton Aloys died and his son succeeded him as the new Prince of Hohenzollern-Sigmaringen.
 Amalie Zephyrine survive him by exactly ten years, dying on 17 October 1841 at the age of 81.
 Her son had a cliff on the banks of the Danube in Sigmaringen named the "Amalienfels" in her honor.
 Her name and the combined family coat of arms of the Houses of Salm-Kyrburg and Hohenzollern-Sigmaringen are carved into the rock.

 Her great-great-grandson was Albert I, King of the Belgians from 1909 to 1934.
 Another great-grandson, Prince Karl of Hohenzollern-Sigmaringen, was crowned King of Romania in 1866 as Carol I.